jazware/jazco-dev/_posts/2025-09-26-interning.md

 ---
 layout: post
 title: "Turning Strings into Integers Without Collisions at Scale"
-excerpt: "In the case of distributed, high-throughput string interning, making a system scale horizontally can be achieved by breaking up one large keyspace that requires strict coordination into billions of smaller keyspaces that can be randomly load-balanced across."
+excerpt: "In the case of distributed, high-throughput string interning, horizontal scaling can be achieved by breaking up one large keyspace that requires strict coordination into billions of smaller keyspaces that can be randomly load-balanced across."
 ---

 I've recently started building a POC of a [Redis RESP3 Wire Compatible Key/Value Database built on FoundationDB](https://github.com/bluesky-social/kvdb) with [@calabro.io](https://bsky.app/profile/calabro.io) and though it's rather early, it's already spawned a fun distributed systems problem that I thought would be interesting to share.